MithrilJS/mithril.js/docs/request.md

 #### Promises are not the response data

-The `m.request` method returns a [Promise](promise.md), not the response data itself.
+The `m.request` method returns a `Promise`, not the response data itself.
 It cannot return that data directly because an HTTP request may take a long time to complete (due to network latency), and if JavaScript waited for it, it would freeze the application until the data was available.

 ```javascript
 // AVOID